Knoblauchpilze/agents/README.md

 The `live` method is called during the agents step at each frame of the environment.

 It is usually not necessary to specialize this class as the behavior is meant to be changed through the callbacks to provide to the constructor.
+The agent can have more than one active behavior at any time and each completed behavior is then recycled or kept depending on the callback's result.

+### Perceptions

+TODO: Handle perceptions.

 ### Behavior